ansh-gupta0501/Notes_Assignment/AWSCERTIFICATION/Section-12 AWS Global Infrastructure/124-HandsOn.md

 - If we specify path like /coffee.jpg, we will see the image.
 Similarly type /beach.jpg and /index.html , we will see the files
 - This is accessed through cloudfront and then cloudfront is going to access my s3 bucket.
 But remember my elements in my s3 bucket are still private
 - Benefit is that , next time if we open image though this cloudfront domain , it will be instantly loaded because we have cached version .
 So it is same fast/very little latency even if we access this page from other regions

+---

+## 📦 Static Content (best fit for CloudFront)
+- Examples: images, CSS, JavaScript, videos, downloads.
+- Why it works well:
+  - These files don’t change often.
+  - CloudFront caches them at edge locations worldwide.
+  - Users get super-fast delivery because the file is already stored near them.
+- Industry practice:
+  - Long cache times (hours or days).
+  - Versioned filenames (e.g., `app.v2.js`) so you don’t need to invalidate caches when you update.

+---

+## ⚡ Dynamic Content (also supported)
+- Examples: APIs, personalized pages, search results.
+- CloudFront can still help here:
+  - You can configure **short cache times** or even **no cache**.
+  - CloudFront still provides benefits like **global TLS termination, DDoS protection, WAF filtering, and optimized routing** over AWS’s backbone network.
+- Industry practice:
+  - Cache static parts (images, scripts).
+  - Forward dynamic requests to the origin (EC2, ALB, API Gateway).
+  - Use cache policies to control what gets cached and what doesn’t.

+---

+## 🔑 Key Point
+- **Static content** → CloudFront caches aggressively, huge performance boost.
+- **Dynamic content** → CloudFront still helps, but caching is limited.
+The main value is security, global distribution, and optimized routing.

+---

+## ✅ Summary
+CloudFront is **best for static content** that doesn’t change often, but it’s also widely used for **dynamic content delivery** (like APIs or personalized sites).
+The trick is in how you configure caching rules and policies.

+---
+## 🔒 Global TLS Termination
+- **TLS (Transport Layer Security):** The encryption protocol behind HTTPS.
+It ensures data between your browser and the server is secure.
+- **Termination at the edge:** With CloudFront, the HTTPS connection is established at the nearest **edge location** to the user.
+- **Benefit:**
+  - Users don’t have to connect all the way to your origin (say, an S3 bucket in Australia).
+  - The secure handshake happens locally (e.g., Los Angeles edge), making it faster.
+  - CloudFront then forwards the request securely to your origin over AWS’s private backbone.
+- **Industry standard:** This is called **SSL/TLS offloading** — it reduces latency and origin load.

+---

+## 🛡️ DDoS Protection
+- **DDoS (Distributed Denial of Service):** Attackers flood your servers with massive traffic to overwhelm them.
+- **CloudFront defense:**
+  - Because CloudFront sits in front of your origin, the attack traffic hits CloudFront’s global edge network first.
+  - AWS Shield (built-in) absorbs and mitigates these floods at scale.
+  - Your origin never sees the full attack volume.
+- **Industry standard:** Enterprises use CDNs like CloudFront or Akamai as a “buffer” against DDoS.

+---

+## 🚧 WAF Filtering (Web Application Firewall)
+- **WAF:** A firewall that inspects HTTP requests at the application layer.
+- **CloudFront integration:** You can attach AWS WAF rules to your CloudFront distribution.
+- **What it does:**
+  - Blocks malicious requests (SQL injection, cross-site scripting, bad bots).
+  - Filters traffic by IP, country, or request patterns.
+  - Rate-limits abusive clients.
+- **Benefit:** Attacks are stopped at the edge before they ever reach your origin servers.

+---

+## 🌍 Optimized Routing over AWS’s Backbone
+- **AWS backbone network:** A private, high-speed global network connecting AWS regions and edge locations.
+- **How CloudFront uses it:**
+  - When an edge location needs to fetch content from your origin, it doesn’t use the public internet.
+  - It travels over AWS’s optimized private routes.
+- **Benefit:**
+  - Lower latency, fewer hops, more reliability.
+  - Avoids congestion and packet loss common on the public internet.
+- **Industry standard:** This is called **Anycast routing + private backbone acceleration** — it’s why CDNs deliver content faster and more reliably worldwide.

+---

+## ✅ Putting It All Together
+When a user requests your content:
+1. **TLS termination** happens at the nearest edge → fast and secure.
+2. **DDoS protection** absorbs floods at the edge → origin stays safe.
+3. **WAF filtering** blocks malicious traffic → only clean requests pass through.
+4. **Optimized routing** carries requests/responses over AWS’s private backbone → faster global delivery.

+👉 CloudFront isn’t just about caching static files — it’s also a **security shield and performance accelerator** for both static and dynamic content.